 How much notice do I need to give the Piano Mover?

-This depends greatly on when you need to have your piano moved and where you are located.
+This depends greatly on when you need to have your piano moved, where you are located and if it is date sensitive.

 Most piano movers will book on a first come, first serve basis.
 If it is an in demand day, you could require over a month’s notice to get the day you want.
 If it is not, your move could be booked as quickly as tomorrow.